 Swaps remain the main type of FX transactions.
 Turnover in the category increased by 10.9% to Rmb9.62tn in October, accounting for around 55.2% of total FX market trading volume.

-The Dalian Commodity Exchange (DCE) is working on building an international oils and oilseeds futures market settled in renminbi, according to a speech by Wang Fenghai,
+The Dalian Commodity Exchange (DCE) is working on building an international oils and oilseeds futures market settled in renminbi, according to a speech by Wang Fenghai, chief executive officer at DCE, on November 17.

 The statement did not specify the timeline for setting up the oils and oilseeds futures market.